predominant/cake_social/readme.md

 Simple!

+Note: The ShareThis helper doesn't require the Session helper, its just included to show that other helpers go in there also, and to help copy+paste help vampires who after migrating to CakePHP 1.3, will get SessionHelper errors if they don't include it.

 ## Comments, Suggestions, and other... ##

 I'd be more than thrilled to hear anyones experiences with this CakeSocial plugin.